Why Is December Called December?

 Numa Pompilius: The Calendar Overthinker

-By 713 BCE, King Numa Pompilius noticed that ignoring two whole months was bad math.
-So, he added Ianuarius (January) and Februarius (February) to fill the winter void.
-Great!
-Except now December was the twelfth month, but nobody bothered to rename it.
+By 713 BCE, King Numa Pompilius realized that ignoring two whole months was… bad math.
+So he added Ianuarius (January) and Februarius (February) to fill the winter void.

 Numa’s Disclaimer